dalogue1/PicoDVI-N64_PCB/README.md

 This is created in KiCad 6.0.11 and the project files are included.
 I have not yet created the associated schematic but plan to make one.

 The zip for the Gerber Files is provided.

+The GitHub for PicoDVI-Sock is located at https://github.com/Wren6991/Pico-DVI-Sock

 ![PicoDVI-N64_PCB-Front](https://github.com/dalogue1/PicoDVI-N64_PCB/assets/133064876/229bf70d-1fcd-4e96-a488-81059325d73f)